 Pork Loin Roast is an easy second course to serve at a dinner party.
 It also doubles as a great weeknight meal that will provide leftovers for a few days.
-Read on to learn how to make a beautiful, easy pork loin roast without breaking the bank… or a sweat.
+Discover how to make a beautiful, easy pork loin roast without breaking the bank… or a sweat.

 So, you’re throwing a dinner party for friends but don’t want to be consumed by work in the kitchen.
 You’ve decided to make a simple pasta that should only take a few minutes to finish.
 But what about a second, more protein focused, course to go with your tasty noodles?